Skip navigation

 Other disorders

-Mutations in the PAX6 gene can cause a variety of eye problems.
-Most of these mutations change single amino acids in the PAX6 protein.
-These mutations reduce but do not eliminate the protein's normal function, impairing its role as a transcription factor.
+Pathogenic variants in the PAX6 gene can cause additional eye problems.
+Most of these variants lead to the substitution of one amino acid for another in the PAX6 protein.
+These variants reduce but do not eliminate the protein's ability to function, impairing its role as a transcription factor.

 Other Names for This Gene